 Additionally, rebalancing the use of muscles around the spine will help manage any misalignment from curvatures to the spine.
 By better engaging the underused weak muscles, the overused muscles can relax, thereby creating a more equal alignment.
 A concept that Pilates helps to manage well is the rebalancing of the muscles through strengthening and stretching.
 Improved alignment of the spine, to allow for more efficient, pain-free movement, is achieved once the muscles are rebalanced with these Pilates-based techniques.

 How can Pilates help?

-The Pilates focuses on alignment and centering makes it an effective tool to manage the symptoms associated with scoliosis.
-By rebalancing muscles in the back, elongating the spine, improving breathing capacity and realigning the hips, Pilates-based techniques can help patients with scoliosis enjoy an active, pain-free existence.
+Pilates focuses on alignment and centering making it an effective tool to manage the symptoms associated with scoliosis.
+By rebalancing muscles in the back, elongating the spine, improving breathing capacity, and realigning the hips, Pilates-based techniques can help patients with scoliosis enjoy an active, pain-free existence.

 In the end.

 Pilates is more than an avenue to fitness.
 It is often the best medicine for body dysfunction, and that includes managing any range of motion loss associated with scoliosis.
 Although no exercise or physical therapy can fully straighten or stop scoliosis, rehabilitative Pilates successfully improves functional movement.

 Get your copy of 9 Quick and Easy Tips to Eliminate Back Pain and Stiffness today!

 Women's Health Physical Therapy Specialist at PhysioFit Physical Therapy & Wellness

 Kim Gladfelter is a physical therapist, Pilates instructor, educator, author, and co-founder of PhysioFit Physical Therapy & Wellness.
 She is known as a keen, well-rounded expert of healing through movement and women’s health specialist in the Silicon Valley area.